cyberark/conjur-quickstart/README.md

    Logged out
    ```

-#### Store a secret
+#### Store a Secret

-In this unit you will learn how to store your first secret in Conjur.
+In this unit, you will learn how to store your first secret.

 1. Log in as Dave